Your cart

 • Other tests showed that the aroma of heliotrope reduces stress and anxiety .

-Just as it was back then, olfaction is still one of the most important ways the environment communicates with us.
+Just as then, smell remains one of the most important ways the environment communicates with us.

-Once humans became a bit more sophisticated, we started using our sense of smell to manipulate the body into healing itself.
-Many ancient civilizations, including Egypt, China, and India, used aromatherapy (or, healing with aroma) to treat a plethora of disorders such as headaches, pain, insomnia, eczema, stress-induced anxiety, depression, and digestive problems.
+When humans became a little more sophisticated, they began to use smell to manipulate the body and heal themselves.
+Many ancient civilizations, such as Egypt, China and India, used aromatherapy to treat many types of disorders such as headaches, pain, insomnia, eczema, stress-induced anxiety, depression and digestive problems.

 Conclusion